kyma-project/test-infra/.github/actions/image-builder/README.md

 ## **context**

-Optional parameter that allows you to set build context for image builder, related to the root of repository.
+Optional parameter that allows you to set build context for image builder, related to the root of the repository.

 Default: **'.'**